In this article

 The most and least expensive cat breeds

-Top tips on budgeting for a pet
+Top tips on how to budget for a pet and avoid unexpected bills

-2. Plan for initial fees
+2. Plan for one-time and ongoing costs

-4. Prepare for the unexpected
+3. Prepare for the unexpected

 Sources & Methodology

 Aqua pulled together a seed list of the top 10 most popular cat and dog breeds.
-The study then analysed the following for each breed:
+The study then analysed the following metrics for each breed:

-Cost of insurance - per year
+• Cost of insurance - per year

-Cost to buy - as a puppy or kitten
+• Cost to buy - as a puppy or kitten

-Cost of kitten/puppy vaccinations and boosters
+• Cost of kitten/puppy vaccinations and boosters

-Dry food allowance for cat/dog
+• Dry food allowance for cat/dog

-Cost of food for cat/dog - calculated using dry food allowance, cost is per day
+• Cost of food for cat/dog - calculated using dry food allowance, cost is per day

-Cat litter cost - per year
+• Cat litter cost - per year

-Lifespan of each breed of cat/dog
+• Lifespan of each breed of cat/dog

-Cost of grooming for dog - per session, yearly average calculated based on dogs going to groomers six times a year.
+• Cost of grooming for dog - per session, yearly average calculated based on dogs going to groomers six times a year.
 Overall lifetime costs for cats were calculated without grooming fees, due to many cat owners choosing to groom their pet themselves.

 The research then calculated the initial first-year cost of owning a pet, and then the ongoing annual cost.
-The ongoing costs were then multiplied by each breed’s average lifespan and added to initial first-year costs to determine the lifetime cost of each breed.
+The ongoing costs were then multiplied by each breed’s average lifespan and added to the initial first-year costs to determine the lifetime cost of each breed.

 Failure to make payments on time or to stay within your credit limit means that you will pay additional charges and may make obtaining credit in the future more expensive and difficult.